-The Perfect 5-day Itinerary to Tokyo: The Highlights
+The Perfect 5-Day Itinerary to Tokyo: The Ultimate Guide + Map

-Welcome to the ultimate 5-day itinerary to Tokyo!
-Whether you’re visiting for the first time or returning to explore more, this itinerary is made to give you a full experience of Japan’s highlights in five full days!
+Planning a trip to Tokyo?
+I have the ultimate 5-day itinerary to Tokyo ready for you.
+Whether you’re visiting for the first time or returning to explore more, this itinerary is made to give you a full experience of Japan’s highlights in five full days.

 Tokyo is a city where ancient traditions blend with modernity.
 In Tokyo, you’ll find vibrant neighbourhoods, temples, exquisite food, and neon-bright lights.

-Steal my two-week Japan itinerary that covers all the major cities you must see when travelling to Japan!
-And if you’re still unsure if Japan would be a good destination for solo female travellers, check out my blog post!
+If you’re still unsure about your Japan trip, steal my two-week Japan itinerary that covers all the major cities.
+And if you’re still unsure if Japan would be a good destination for solo female travellers, it is!

 - ⛑️ Do NOT travel without travel insurance: Check out Safety Wing for reliable travel insurance.